 Figure 3 Our initial efforts to use Post-it notes to begin the process of filtering

 Although time-consuming to analyse, generating lots of data to process is a strength of this type of study.
 Our data was a good vehicle for providing ‘unique insights into the life-worlds inhabited by individuals; their experiences, actions, behaviors, and emotions and how these are played out across time and space’ (Milligan and Bartlett, 2019:1447), such was the diversity of topics identified and the detail with which they were described.
 Indeed, the range of topics covered by our participants served to highlight how unique each student’s experience is (regardless of print disability) and made it particularly noteworthy and meaningful where commonalities and trends were identified.
-We were careful however, to avoid generalisations from a small sample size of individual experiences and to avoid extrapolation to identify ‘typical’ experiences for each group.
-Qualitative data is not meant to be used to generalise about experiences in this way, and instead allows others to identify with and share in the experiences of others, humanising them.
-This, of course, could be said to impact upon the apparent validity of the findings and their potential application to a wider university or sector context.

 Lack of researcher control